-The current Chrome OS comes with a Linux distribution.
-This Linux is based on Debian Buster as of May 2019.
+Chrome OS comes with a Linux distribution and this Linux is based on Debian 11 Bullseye as of February 2022.
 You can activate it on most Chrome OS devices via the system settings.
-Then it runs in a kind of virtual machine.
+Then it runs in a kind of virtual machine in a container.

 You can find a list of supported devices here at Google: link.
-If you are about to buy a Chrome OS device and you are interested in using Linux desktop applications, take a look at this list to see if the devices you are interested in are named there.
+All newer devices since 2019 should be compatible.
+If you are about to buy a Chrome OS device, and you are interested in using Linux desktop applications, take a look at this list to see if the devices you are interested in are named there.
 It was a pity if the device you’d just bought doesn’t provide the Linux option!
 Isn’t it? 😉

-If you now own such a device, you can install Linux (beta) easily with a few clicks.
+If you now own such a device, you can install Linux easily with a few clicks.
 First, you have to open the system settings of Chrome OS.
-To do this, simply click in the clock section and then on the gear wheel:
+To accomplish this, simply click in the clock section and then on the gear wheel:

 Here is the meaning of the abbreviations after the headings: [E] Everyone [A] Advanced [B] Beginner [P] Professional